-There are, accordingly, range of formal and informal institutions that must be engaged consistently and adaptively.
+There is, accordingly, a range of formal and informal institutions that must be engaged consistently and adaptively.
 Formal, national-level oversight institutions (like parliaments, inspectorates, military ombuds institutions, independent anti-corruption and human rights commissions) play key roles in monitoring security force activities and behaviors toward citizens; civilian leaders should also be subject to oversight by the same or similar institutions.
 The everyday practices that security officials exercise with citizens also matter, since every rights-bearing citizen is a key stakeholder in the rule of law.
 Local oversight in security sector governance and security governance as a whole also depends upon the work of civil society organizations, media, customary or religious authorities, women and youth groups, and non-state security providers.

-The health of a country's Civil-Military Relations (CMR) also influence the state's ability to deliver human security to citizens effectively.
+The health of a country's Civil-Military Relations (CMR) also influences the state's ability to deliver human security to citizens effectively.
 CMR is concerned with the manner in which the military and the society it is meant to protect interact, usually through some sort of negotiated bargain between citizens, civilian government authorities, and the military.
 Arguably, the biggest challenge is to address the dilemma of "who guards the guardians" and to craft pathways to reconcile the security sector's desire to act on the wants of civilians with the ability to do only what civilians authorize.
 A key challenge in most African countries is how to nurture healthy CMRs that will create a secure environment conducive to citizen security, job creation, justice, and rule of law.
 There is an alarming regression in democracy and a surge of coup d'états in Africa, combined with increased and unconstrained military spending, all without significant improvements in citizen security and safety.
 The Ibrahim Index of African Governance shows a shrinking trust of citizens in security forces.
-These indicators demonstrate increasingly problematic CMRs, with
+These indicators demonstrate increasingly problematic CMR, with increased military intrusion in politics and control of civilians.
+This regressive trend has been exacerbated by weak civilian oversight of the security sector and gaps in knowledge, experience, and attitudes.